marienahapetian/portfolio-gallery/readme.txt

 So there are no images/videos only the text.
 Pressing on the cross you can close the text and go back to titles.

+The backend part of portfolio gallery FAQ view allows to change the Block Width of FAQs.
+Enable/disable descriptions and View More button of FAQ portfolio gallery.There is an opportunity to select the position of category from the General Options of portfolio gallery.

+Portfolio gallery provides with the possibility to change each sort button name for FAQ view.

 *   **Content Slider**

 Content Slider is a type of view, which gives you an ability to see photos/videos with slider, the text is next to the image/video with the title above.